johnnyt92/sql_database/README.md

 ![Error](https://github.com/johnnyt92/sql_database/blob/master/images/snip5.PNG)

-a total is given to the customer.
-The stock is then removed from our inventory and the SQL database is updated with the new stock quantity (stock quantity - user's quantity)
+The stock is then removed from our inventory and the SQL database is updated with the new stock quantity (stock quantity - user's quantity).

 ![Quantity Update](https://github.com/johnnyt92/sql_database/blob/master/images/snip4.PNG)